What it means to be a Church School

 All schools must conduct an act of collective worship, broadly Christian in nature each day.
 Worship is integral to the life and ethos of our school and is led by staff with contributions from pupils and visitors to the school, including Rev. Tony Pears and Rev. Lesley Leon.

 We hold 4 services in St. Mary’s Church each year: Harvest, Christmas, Easter and our Leavers Service at the end of the summer term.
 We also support the church in their Harvest and Mothering Sunday Services.

 Our Collective Worship is planned to reflect the Church calendar, Christian Values, and individual situations which affect the school, in order to ensure compliance with our trust deed and the SIAMS Evaluation Schedule.
 We also make explicit our links to St Mary's Church – our rector and his team visit every week to lead worship as well as our termly Church worship.

 All parents have the right to withdraw their child from collective worship.
 The Headteacher will wish to discuss with parents, implications of accommodating the parent’s views on withdrawal.
 Our worship is inclusive, rooted in the Christian faith, but accessible to all members of the school community, whatever their religious background or stage of development.

 Parents are welcome to attend our church services and are invited to termly sharing Acts of Worship.

 Church School Council

 We work closely with other church schools in the area.
 Two members of each school meet together half termly to learn from each other.
 We visit each other’s schools and churches and aim to work together to improve something in our local area.
-This has included visiting a local old peoples home, providing school uniform for the local food bank, supporting a local children’s hospice and supporting our local night shelter.
+This has included gifting flowers to community members and supporting the night shelter in Winchester.